yaweiw/elk-managed-service-poc/helm-es/README.md

 * es-discovery-svc.yaml - discovery service
 * es-master.yaml - master node, intended for clustering management only, no data, no HTTP API
 * es-svc.yaml - elasticsearch service in k8s

+## Important Notes:
+* statefulset is a beta feature.
+* Storage account is required to have 'vhds' container in it as a prerequesite. https://github.com/kubernetes/kubernetes/issues/38362.